 In this case I tended to think that Chen Yu is right to accept their own portrayal as Orthodox Unity Daoists.
 True, their costumes and hats suggest that they are Complete Perfection (like the Daoists of Tianzhen county further north, or Shuozhou to the west)—however, they seem to have bought these costumes and hats recently from the White Cloud Temple in Beijing, unable to find a set based on their Orthodox Unity heritage.

 Actually, even if the origin of their tradition (unlike that of Yanggao!) was indeed Hengshan, that still won’t suffice to prove that it is a Complete Perfection tradition.
 One would need to know more about the presence of both branches on the mountain in imperial times—they often did, and do, coexist on such Daoist mountains.
-For what it’s worth, the various groups of household Daoists in Hunyuan county-town and nearby, away from the mountain, were Orthodox Unity—but that has recently become a confusing story too, because since our 1992 visits the Jiao family there (see my In search of the folk Daoists of north China, pp.65–9) have largely converted to “standard” Complete Perfection ritual practice derived from the White Cloud Temple in Beijing.
+For what it’s worth, the various groups of household Daoists in Hunyuan county-town and nearby, away from the mountain, were Orthodox Unity—but that has recently become a confusing story too, because since our 1992 visits the Jiao family there have largely converted to “standard” Complete Perfection ritual practice derived from the White Cloud Temple in Beijing.
 Conversely, the zhi character in Du Zhimin’s name would confirm that they belonged to the Longmen Complete Perfection lineage.
 By now you may be wanting to concur with me that it doesn’t matter a lot!

 In sum, Chen Yu’s brief visits in 2015 provide us with most promising material.
 As with Changwu and other sites of In search of the folk Daoists, it invites more detailed fieldwork.